Five Animals Name With Images and Scientific Names in English

 The koala is native to eucalyptus forests in Australia, where they feed exclusively on eucalyptus leaves.
 Their specialized diet has influenced their behavior, as they spend most of their time sleeping to conserve energy due to the low nutritional content of their food source.
 Their adaptations include sharp claws for climbing trees and a large nose for smelling out the most nutritious leaves.

-Also Read: Land Animals Name With Images and Scientific Names in English
+Also Read: Scientific Names Of Animals With Images and Scientific Names in English

 The Bengal tiger is found in the dense forests of India, where they rely on stealth and camouflage to hunt prey.
 Their striped fur helps them blend in with the dappled light of the forest, while their powerful jaws and claws enable them to take down large prey such as deer and wild boar.
 The dense vegetation also provides ample cover for resting and raising their young.